Conning Inc. Purchases 24,024 Shares of CME Group Inc. (NASDAQ:CME)

 Conning Inc. grew its position in CME Group Inc. (NASDAQ:CME – Get Rating) by 13.6% in the fourth quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
 The firm owned 200,349 shares of the financial services provider’s stock after acquiring an additional 24,024 shares during the quarter.
 Conning Inc.’s holdings in CME Group were worth $33,640,000 as of its most recent SEC filing.

 A number of other hedge funds also recently modified their holdings of CME.
 RB Capital Management LLC raised its holdings in shares of CME Group by 11.4% in the 1st quarter.
 RB Capital Management LLC now owns 1,419 shares of the financial services provider’s stock worth $338,000 after buying an additional 145 shares in the last quarter.
 Prudential PLC acquired a new position in shares of CME Group in the 1st quarter worth approximately $1,709,000.
-Cetera Investment Advisers increased its holdings in CME Group by 5.8% during the 1st quarter.
-Cetera Investment Advisers now owns 3,485 shares of the financial services provider’s stock valued at $829,000 after purchasing an additional 190 shares in the last quarter.
-Sequoia Financial Advisors LLC bought a new position in CME Group in the 1st quarter valued at $281,000.
-Finally, Candriam Luxembourg S.C.A. boosted its stake in CME Group by 9.5% in the first quarter.
-Candriam Luxembourg S.C.A. now owns 25,230 shares of the financial services provider’s stock worth $6,001,000 after purchasing an additional 2,181 shares in the last quarter.
+Cetera Investment Advisers raised its holdings in shares of CME Group by 5.8% in the 1st quarter.
+Cetera Investment Advisers now owns 3,485 shares of the financial services provider’s stock worth $829,000 after buying an additional 190 shares in the last quarter.
+Sequoia Financial Advisors LLC acquired a new position in shares of CME Group in the 1st quarter worth approximately $281,000.
+Finally, Candriam Luxembourg S.C.A. raised its holdings in shares of CME Group by 9.5% in the 1st quarter.
+Candriam Luxembourg S.C.A. now owns 25,230 shares of the financial services provider’s stock worth $6,001,000 after buying an additional 2,181 shares in the last quarter.
 Institutional investors own 85.09% of the company’s stock.

 Wall Street Analysts Forecast Growth

-CME has been the subject of a number of research analyst reports.
-Rosenblatt Securities reaffirmed a “sell” rating and issued a $161.00 price target on shares of CME Group in a report on Wednesday, April 5th.
-Citigroup decreased their price target on shares of CME Group from $214.29 to $210.00 in a research note on Thursday, January 12th.
-StockNews.com assumed coverage on shares of CME Group in a research report on Thursday, March 16th.
-They issued a “hold” rating for the company.
-Oppenheimer increased their price objective on CME Group from $213.00 to $221.00 and gave the company an “outperform” rating in a research report on Wednesday, April 12th.
-Finally, Deutsche Bank Aktiengesellschaft upped their price target on CME Group from $206.00 to $208.00 in a research note on Thursday, April 27th.
-One investment analyst has rated the stock with a sell rating, five have issued a hold rating and eight have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat.com, CME Group presently has a consensus rating of “Moderate Buy” and an average target price of $218.23.
+Several equities analysts have issued reports on CME shares.
+UBS Group cut their price objective on CME Group from $226.00 to $220.00 in a research report on Thursday, January 5th.
+JPMorgan Chase & Co. reduced their price target on shares of CME Group from $196.00 to $194.00 and set a “neutral” rating on the stock in a research report on Wednesday, April 19th.
+Citigroup lowered their price objective on shares of CME Group from $214.29 to $210.00 in a research report on Thursday, January 12th.
+Morgan Stanley upped their target price on shares of CME Group from $201.00 to $208.00 and gave the stock an “equal weight” rating in a research report on Tuesday, April 11th.
+Finally, Deutsche Bank Aktiengesellschaft raised their price target on shares of CME Group from $206.00 to $208.00 in a report on Thursday, April 27th.
+One analyst has rated the stock with a sell rating, five have assigned a hold rating and eight have given a buy rating to the stock.
+According to MarketBeat.com, CME Group presently has a consensus rating of “Moderate Buy” and a consensus target price of $218.23.

 CME Group Trading Down 1.1 %

-CME Group (NASDAQ:CME – Get Rating) last issued its quarterly earnings data on Wednesday, April 26th.
-The financial services provider reported $2.42 EPS for the quarter, topping the consensus estimate of $2.36 by $0.06.
-The business had revenue of $1.44 billion for the quarter, compared to the consensus estimate of $1.42 billion.
-CME Group had a return on equity of 10.88% and a net margin of 55.99%.
-The firm’s revenue was up 7.1% compared to the same quarter last year.
-During the same quarter last year, the business posted $2.11 EPS.
-Sell-side analysts anticipate that CME Group Inc. will post 8.74 EPS for the current fiscal year.
+CME Group (NASDAQ:CME – Get Rating) last announced its quarterly earnings results on Wednesday, April 26th.
+The financial services provider reported $2.42 earnings per share for the quarter, topping analysts’ consensus estimates of $2.36 by $0.06.
+CME Group had a net margin of 55.99% and a return on equity of 10.88%.
+The company had revenue of $1.44 billion for the quarter, compared to analysts’ expectations of $1.42 billion.
+During the same period last year, the firm posted $2.11 earnings per share.
+The business’s quarterly revenue was up 7.1% compared to the same quarter last year.
+As a group, analysts forecast that CME Group Inc. will post 8.74 earnings per share for the current fiscal year.

 CME Group Increases Dividend